ably-labs/live-cryptocurrency-streaming-flutter/README.md

 This project is a real example on how to use the [Ably Flutter SDK](https://pub.dev/packages/ably_flutter_plugin).
 To get started:
 1. [Signup](https://www.ably.io) to get your Ably API Key.
+2. Subscribe to [Cryptocurrency hub](https://www.ably.io/hub/ably-coindesk/crypto-pricing), note that if you didn't do this step, you won't receive data even with the API Key.
-2. Sing-up for a [Twitter Developer account](https://developer.twitter.com), note that you won't be able to see any tweets if you don't have valid keys for Twitter's API.
+3. Sing-up for a [Twitter Developer account](https://developer.twitter.com), note that you won't be able to see any tweets if you don't have valid keys for Twitter's API.
-3. Clone the project.
+4. Clone the project.
-4. Make sure you have installed Flutter on your machine.
+5. Make sure you have installed Flutter on your machine.
+6. Run `flutter pub get` in the project directory.
-5. Add your keys to [config_example.dart](lib/config_example.dart), and change its name to `config.dart`.
+7. Add your keys to [config_example.dart](lib/config_example.dart), and change its name to `config.dart`.
-6. For Android, the `minSdkVersion`  in `app/src/build.gradle` has to be set to `24` as required by Ably's Flutter SDK.
+8. For Android, the `minSdkVersion`  in `app/src/build.gradle` has to be set to `24` as required by Ably's Flutter SDK.
-7. Run the app.
+9. Run the app.

 For help getting started with Flutter, visit the